-Category Keys Action Moves Shift the view in the according direction Up, Down Left, Right Fit f Fit to the Cell abutment box Refresh CTRL+L Triggers a complete display redraw Goto a apperture is the minimum side of the area displayed around the point to go to.
-It's an alternative way of setting the zoom level Zoom z, m Respectively zoom by a 2 factor and unzoom by a 2 factor B You can perform a zoom to an area.
+Category Keys Action Zoom z, m Respectively zoom by a 2 factor and unzoom by a 2 factor 200111 B You can perform a zoom to an area.
 Define the zoom area by holding down the left mouse button while moving the mouse.
-Area Zoom Selection Ø You can select displayed objects under an area.
+Area Zoom Selection B You can select displayed objects under an area.
 Define the selection area by holding down the right mouse button while moving the mouse.
-Area Selection Toggle Selection You can toggle the selection of one object under the mouse position by pressing CTRL and pressing down the right mouse button .
-A popup list of what's under the position shows up into which you can toggle the selection state of one item.
+Area Selection B You can toggle the selection of one object under the mouse position by pressing CTRL and pressing down the right mouse button.
+A popup list of what's under the position shows up into which you can toggle the selec- Toggle Selection tion state of one item.
 S Toggle the selection visibility Controller CTRL+I Show/hide the controller window.
 It's the Swiss Army Knife of the viewer.
 From it, you can fine-control the display and inspect almost everything in your design.
 Rulers k, ESC One stroke on k enters the ruler mode, in which you can draw one ruler.
 You can exit the ruler mode by pressing ESC.
 Once in ruler mode, the first click on the left mouse button sets the ruler's starting point and the second click the ruler's end point.
 The second click exits automatically the ruler mode.
 K Clears all the drawn rulers Print CTRL+P Currently rather crude.
 It's a direct copy of what's displayed in pixels.
 So the resulting picture will be a little blurred due to anti-aliasing mechanism.
 Open/Close CTRL+0 Opens a new design.
-The design name must be given without path or extention.

-Category Keys Action CTRL+W Close the current viewer window, but do not quit the application.
+The design name must be given without path or extention. • CTRL+W Close the current viewer window, but do not quit the application.
 CTRL+Q CTRL+Q quit the application (closing all windows).
 Hierarchy CTRL+Down Go one hierarchy level down.
 That is, if there is an instance under the cursor position, load it's model Cell in place of the current one.
-CTRL+Up Go one hierarchy level up. if we have entered the current model through CTRL+Down reload the previous model (the one in which this model is instanciated).
+CTRL+Up Go one hierarchy level up. if we have entered the current model through $\boxed{\texttt{CTRL} + \texttt{Down}}$ reload the previous model (the one in which this model is instanciated).